dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

     IntelliJ can do this for you.
     Import the [IntelliJ formatter settings](intellij-style.xml).
-    To acheive manually, choose the default order but select “group dependent methods together” and “keep getters and setters together”.
+    To acheive manually,
+    choose the default order,
+    enable “group dependent methods together” with depth-first order, and enable “keep getters and setters together”.

 Sort members in the following order.